Astera-org/minetest/games/globo/notes.md

 - need a way to throw things away
 - Do we want to be able to dig clay or cut trees?

-- make glow stone drop when pushed into air
+- make glow stone drops when pushed into air
 - make sure fire works

-- cow
-    - make cows seek other cows
-    - are cows being hurt?
-    - make sure animals are stable
-- Wolf
-    - make wolves seek other wolves
-    - make wolves more aggressive
-    - wolves don't seem to kill cows.
-The cows fight the wolves

 - make animals sleep
+- animals run from fire
+- make sure animals can be in equalibrim

 - mongoose
 - Lava Ox